mysticfalconvt/NCUJHS/readme.md

 **Search** - Only available to teacher or admin.
 Search by a student name and pull up that student's info: current assignments, callback, and student focus.

+**User** - Admin only option to adjust user roles.
+Currently just isAdmin, and isTeacher booleans, since some people need to be both.